 - Flat-6 engines – six cylinders like the one used in Honda Gold Wing 1500/1800s.

-There are other engines as well but right now I am not describing them here.
+There are other engines as well but right now let us keep it limited to these only.

-Displacement: The volume displaced as the pistons move from their bottom position to their highest position in the cylinders of an engine is called as displacement.
-Measurement of displacement is either in cubic centimeters (CC) or cubic inches (CI), although, in India we see only the cc displacement bikes.
+Displacement: The volume displaced as the pistons move from their bottom position to their highest position inside the cylinders of an engine is called as displacement.
+Measurement of displacement is either in cubic centimeters (CC) or cubic inches (CI), although, in India cc is the more frequently used term.

 Bore and Stroke: Diameter of the cylinder in the engine in which a piston moves up and down is bore and the distance which the piston moves up and down in the cylinders is known as stroke.

-Fuel System: To control the mixture of air and fuel, carburetor(s) or fuel injection is used.
+Fuel System: To control the mixture of air and fuel, carburettors or fuel injectors are used.
 During Stroke 1, the mixture of air and fuel get prepared to be sucked through the intake valves and in through the cylinders.
-The carburetor name and the number of carburetors used are usually identified by the specifications.
-Fuel injection (FI), Digital Fuel Injection (DFI), Programmed Fuel Injection (PGM-FI), Electronic Sequential Port Fuel Injection (ESPFI) etc are the different names used by different bike manufacturers depending on their engine, for the fuel injection.
+The carburettor name and the number of carburettors used are usually identified by the specifications.
+Fuel injection (FI), Digital Fuel Injection (DFI), Programmed Fuel Injection (PGM-FI), Electronic Sequential Port Fuel Injection (ESPFI) etc are the different names used by different bike manufacturers for the same tech of fuel injection.

-Maximum Torque: Torque is the maximum amount of twisting force given by the engine and at what value of engine revolutions per minute (RPM).
-It can be simply explained as the twisting force.
-Torque is that quality of the engine that is expressed when you use the throttle aggressively and accelerate hard.
-It is just the feeling and needless to say will be felt as more forceful when the number is high.
+Maximum Torque: Torque is the maximum amount of twisting force given by the engine and at certain value of engine revolutions per minute (RPM).
+It can be simply explained as the pulling power of an engine.
+The lower the engine rpm, the easier it is for a motorcycle to push load.
+As a very basic example, Royal Enfield’s, owing to their higher torque are good at ‘pulling’.

-Maximum Horsepower: Maximum amount of horsepower delivered by the engine occurs at a particular engine speed.
-It can be derived through the formula : Horsepower = Torque × RPM/5252 .So said, both the horsepower as well as torque are interrelated.
+Maximum Horsepower: It is simply the power produced by an engine and occurs at a particular engine speed.
+It can be derived through the formula : Horsepower = Torque × RPM/5252.
+This also tells us that both the horsepower as well as torque are interrelated.